NREL/HPC/docs/Documentation/Systems/Kestrel/index.md

 Kestrel is configured to run compute-intensive and parallel computing jobs.
 It is a cluster comprised of 2454 nodes (servers) that run the Linux operating system (Red Hat Enterprise Linux), with a peak performance of 44 PetaFLOPS.

 Please see the [System Configurations](../index.md) page for more information about hardware, storage, and networking.

-!!! note
-    GPUs are not currently available on Kestrel.
-132 nodes with 4x Nvidia H100 GPUs are expected to be installed on Kestrel in FY24 Q2.

 ## Accessing Kestrel
 Access to Kestrel requires an NREL HPC account and permission to join an existing allocation.
 Please see the [System Access](https://www.nrel.gov/hpc/system-access.html) page for more information on accounts and allocations.